networknext/proton/README.md

 extern int proton_secretbox_decrypt( void * data, int data__sz, __u64 message_id, void * key, int key__sz );
 ```

-Please take special care with secretbox because I had to change the way it works (you must pass in pointer to a struct including the crypto header in front, and it will encrypt/decryt in place.
-This is necessary because there is a limit of 5 arguments per-kfunc and I need to pass in array lengths via *__sz for the BPF verifier.
+These functions are compatible with crypto done in userspace using the regular libhydrogen, but please take special care with secretbox because I had to change the function signature because there is a limit of 5 arguments per-kfunc and you need to pass in array lengths via *__sz for the BPF verifier.
+This function encrypts and decrypts in place and you need to pass in a pointer to the data with the crypto header included at the front for both encrypt and decrypt.